Understanding Automatic Allocation Adjustment

 If I use auto-adjust, how does it change Betterment’s tax advice?

 Our allocation advice is designed to work alongside Betterment’s tax optimization tools, including Tax Loss Harvesting+ and Tax-Coordinated Portfolio.
-In fact, if you enable Betterment to automatically adjust your allocation, we can do so in a more tax-efficient way than if you adjusted your allocation manually to stay in line with our recommended allocation.
-Learn more here.
+In fact, if you allow us to automatically adjust your allocation, we can do it in a more tax-efficient way than if you adjusted your allocation yourself.

 Will my taxes be higher or lower by letting Betterment automatically adjust my allocation?

 Given that your recommended allocation is expected to change gradually over time, our system uses our rebalancing algorithm to help minimize the tax implications for your account.
-Learn more about how we adjust your allocation tax-efficiently here.
+Learn more about how we adjust your allocation tax-efficiently.

 How would you like to get started?